Ecconia/MinecraftJavaSelfmade/README.md

 A Minecraft client written in Java from scratch.

+For support, discussions, information exchange, join the Discord-Server: https://discord.gg/tmZVkc You may talk to Ecconia there, about issues which do not belong on Github.

 It was one of the days again, when MC pissed me off...
 Broken chat, weird graphics, well you know what 1.13.2 has to offer.

 Well its nicer to use a system where every mistake is the fault of someone you can talk to.
 A system where one can fix every bug.
 A system which can be improved on demand.